udkyo/chatgpt-code-review-gerrit-plugin/README.md

 ### Optional Parameters

 - `gptModel`: The default model is gpt-3.5-turbo.
 You can also configure it to gpt-3.5-turbo-16k, gpt-4 or gpt-4-32k.
+- `gptDomain`: The default ChatGPT domain is `https://api.openai.com`.
-- `gptSystemPrompt`: You can modify the default system prompt to your preferred prompt.
+- `gptSystemPrompt`: You can modify the default system prompt ("Act as a PatchSet Reviewer") to your preferred prompt.
 - `gptTemperature`: The default value is 1.
 What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
 - `gptReviewPatchSet`: Set to true by default.
 When switched to false, it disables the automatic review of PatchSets as